TeamRizu/outfox-wiki/content/user-guide/meta/serenity.md

 ## Are modfiles allowed to be submitted?

 Yes.
-But make sure it only works with your specific chart/difficulty, no chart should impact other's chart in any way.
+But make sure it's gimmicks only works with your specific chart/difficulty, no chart should impact other's chart in any way.

 ## I submitted music but it wasn't featured on the next volume, why?

-Our team has a list of music submitted by members of the community, we try to select a safe amount of music that guarantees a healthy amount of charts will be made for each one, since chart and graphic submission is made purely by the interest of the author and at the moment of writing this document, Project OutFox has no Chart Creation Team.
+Our team has a list of music submitted by members of the community, we try to select a safe amount of music that guarantees a healthy amount of charts will be made for each one, since chart and graphic submissions are made purely by the interest of the authors and at the moment of writing this document, Project OutFox has no dedicated Chart Creation Team.

 Another possible reason is that your submission does not follow the **music guidelines**, if you think that is the case then you can contact us using the following socials: